angiegranda/ArchSys/README.md

 ### Features

 - Multithread: Copying source-target paths are done in parallel up to max degree of parallelism.
+Processing Profiles are also done in parallel.
-- Reflection:Used to serialize modifying an attribute of the profile, such as the SavedAt time and the keep track flag.
+- Reflection: Used to serialize modifying an attribute of the profile, such as the SavedAt time and the keep track flag.
-UpdateProfileProperty function in BackupFileManager.cs
+UpdateProfileProperty function in BackupFileManager.cs.
-- Asyncronous Task: used in many places too ...
-[TODO]
-- LINQ: Used in many places....
-[TODO]
+- Asyncronous Task: Mainly in BackupService and BackupExecutor, functions such as CopyFileAsync which uses IO operations so it does not block the calling thread from ExecuteAsync but before-after it uses threads from the thread pool.
+- LINQ: efficiently filter out empty lines, check for existence in a list, or take only the first N relevant lines—makes the intent readable and avoids extra loops.
 - JSON serialization: Used to save the profile class data in targetfolder/.backup/profilename.json file.
-This is handled in BackupFileManager.cs
+This is handled in BackupFileManager.cs.
+- Events: BackupService declares and event that ManageProfiles.razor component subscribes (through a method of type Action) and whenever information about the update of profiles is found it notified the UI to displayed the actualized data.

 ### Code structure
 ```